Marketplace

 Engraved Brick Pavers

-Local businesses, civic organizations, and residents are invited to "be a part of history" by purchasing an engraved brick paver for $125.
-Each engraved brick will become a permanent part of Centennial Plaza - located just outside the new town hall - to be viewed and enjoyed by residents and visitors for years to come.
+Each engraved brick will become a permanent part of Centennial Plaza - the gateway to the Wake Forest Town Hall - to be viewed and enjoyed by residents and visitors for years to come.

 The Wall That Heals in Wake Forest - Commemorative Photo Book